Welcome to Reception Class (2020-2021)

 Snacks: You can send in a healthy snack each day, however the children are given fruit twice a day at school.

-PE kit: On our whole school PE days, children will come into school wearing their PE kit.
+PE kit: On our whole school PE days (Every Wednesday), children will come into school wearing their PE kit.
 After Christmas we will start to get changed for PE and will require their kit in a bag.
 You will be informed about this closer to the time.

 Name labels: Please ensure that all your child’s clothes and belongings are labelled.